Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Related Works

 Our work serves as a bridge between the theoretical understanding of contrastive learning via nonlinear ICA, probabilistic embeddings, and recent discussions on the aleatoric uncertainty inherent in vision problems.
 Below, we discuss how our work extends and connects recent work in these three fields.
 Extended literature reviews can be found in \citet{kendall2017uncertainties} and \citet{karpukhin2022probabilistic}.

-\textbf{Nonlinear ICA.} From a nonlinear Independent Component Analysis (ICA) perspective \cite{hyvarinen2000independent,comon2010handbook}, images $x$ are modeled as being generated from ground-truth latent components $z$ via an unknown nonlinear generative process.
+\textbf{Nonlinear ICA.} From a nonlinear Independent Component Analysis (ICA) perspective \cite{hyvarinen2000independent,comon2010handbook}, images $x$ are generated from ground-truth latent components $z$ via an unknown nonlinear generative process.
 The goal is to invert it to recover the original latents $z$, which are useful for downstream tasks.
 This formalization allows for theoretical proofs of which (contrastive) losses achieve this.
 Building on \citet{wang2020understanding}, \citet{dml_inversion} recently proved that optimizing a contrastive InfoNCE loss \cite{oord2018representation} recovers $z$ up to a rotation of the latent space, as visualized in \cref{fig:overview}.
 This requires certain assumptions about the generative process.
-A recent strain of literature seeks to reduce these assumptions \cite{leemann2022disentangling,roth2022disentanglement} to allow modeling broader classes of generative processes, bringing the theoretical results closer to practice.
-Our work no longer requires the injectivity assumption of \citet{dml_inversion} and at the same time we allow stochasticity.
+A recent strain of literature seeks to reduce these assumptions \cite{leemann2022disentangling} to allow modeling broader classes of generative processes, bringing the theoretical results closer to practice.
+Our work broadens this class by no longer requiring the injectivity assumption of \citet{dml_inversion} and at the same time allowing stochasticity.
 This is made possible by modeling the generative process as a conditional distribution $P(x|z)$ instead of a function, which generalizes the class of generative processes.
 In the vein of \citet{dml_inversion}, we prove that our contrastive MCInfoNCE loss recovers the correct posterior distribution $P(z|x)$ of the original latents, up to a rotation of the latent space.